Babylonia: First Babylonian dynasty – Amorite dynasty, 1894–1595 BC

-Around 1894 BC, an Amorite chieftain named Sumu-abum appropriated a tract of land which included the then relatively small city of Babylon from the neighbouring city-state of Kazallu, of which it had initially been a territory, turning his newly acquired lands into a state in its own right.
+Around 1894 BC, an Amorite chieftain named Sumu-abum appropriated a tract of land which included the then relatively small city of Babylon from the neighbouring minor city-state of Kazallu, of which it had initially been a territory, turning his newly acquired lands into a state in its own right.
 His reign was concerned with establishing statehood amongst a sea of other minor city-states and kingdoms in the region.
 However, Sumu-abum appears never to have bothered to give himself the title of King of Babylon, suggesting that Babylon itself was still only a minor town or city, and not worthy of kingship.